PeterStaev/nativescript-folding-list-view/README.md

 * **foldsCount** - *number*
 Gets or sets the number of unfolds each cell will have.
 Minimum is 3.

+* **foldAnimationDuration** - *number*
+Gets or sets the miliseconds each fold/unfold should take.
+Default value is 330ms.

 * **backViewColor** - *Color*
 Gets or sets the color that will be displayed during the unfolding animation of the cell.